 The earliest humans in South Asia:

-Let’s begin with a clean slate – consider a time there are no modern humans yet in South Asia (this does not refer to hominins present in the region).
+Let’s begin with a clean slate – consider a time there are no modern humans yet in South Asia (this does not refer to hominins who were already present in the region).
 Modern humans, i.e., the species Homo sapiens, evolved in eastern Africa gradually over hundreds of thousands of years.
-The earliest fossils of recognizably modern Homo sapiens appear in Ethiopia, around 200,000 years ago.
+The earliest fossils of recognizably modern Homo sapiens were found in Ethiopia, and date to some 200,000 years ago.

 According to the current scientific consensus, these earliest ‘modern humans’ started to leave Africa around some 70,000 years ago.
-One group reached South Asia some 60,000 years ago.
+One group reached South Asia some 60-65,000 years ago.
 That’s when Homo sapiens first appear in our region.
-And that also partially answers the question asked here.
 The earliest people in India were these early humans, these ‘Africans’, who came here around, if I may, 58,000 BCE.
 Some authors call them the ‘First Indians’.

 The hunter-gatherers of South Asia – stone tools: